Community Based Ecotourism

-Wildlife Alliance initiated its community-based ecotourism project in Chi Phat commune in 2007 and expanded to Trapeang Roung village in 2008.
+Wildlife Alliance initiated its community-based ecotourism project in Chi Phat commune in 2007.
 Using the APPA methodology developed by The Mountain Institute, each site is run by a committee of villagers with technical assistance and financial support from Wildlife Alliance.
 By creating stakeholders out of local residents, the impetus to keep improving the project is strong and those villagers who have joined the CBET and participated in its activities have seen their incomes grow exponentially.
 Other small enterprises have also sprung up around the project and less and less people are engaging in illegal activities.
-Tourism to Chi Phat is increasing each year and Trapeang Roung officially opened to the public in August 2011 and is already enjoying a steady stream of visitors.
+Tourism to Chi Phat is increasing each year.

-In Chi Phat and Trapeang Roung, Wildlife Alliance and the community members are working together to preserve the environment while providing exciting and unique experiences for visitors.
+In Chi Phat, Wildlife Alliance and the community members are working together to preserve the environment while providing exciting and unique experiences for visitors.
 Villagers who once roamed the forest to deplete it of its environmental heritage are now employed as guides leading trekking, mountain-biking, camping, and river boat tours through the wilderness surrounding both communities.
 Over 200 kilometers of hiking trails meander through the jungle, leading to natural wonders in the rainforest, deserted waterfalls, campsites, and post-Angkorian burial jar sites.

 Villagers also operate homestays, guest houses, motorbike taxi services, and restaurants, giving visitors further insight into rural life in Cambodia.
 CBET Committee members are elected to lead the management of the project and provided ongoing training as they perform bookings, arrange itineraries, do accounting, and oversee community ranger patrols.
 A community waste management system has also been developed - one of the first of its kind in Cambodia.